Rutherford County License Hearing Guide

 If You Refused Testing

-Tennessee, like most states, has an implied consent law.
-This means that by driving on Tennessee roads, you have implicitly agreed to submit to chemical testing (breath, blood, or urine) if lawfully arrested for DUI.
-Refusing to submit to testing carries a more severe penalty than failing a test.
+Under Tennessee's implied consent law, by driving on Tennessee roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to a breath, blood, or urine test carries a longer license suspension than failing the test.
+The exact duration of the suspension for refusal is determined by Tennessee law.

 The ALR/Administrative Hearing